kennecode/fantastic-engine/README.md

 ## Background

+Why the name?
+First, GitHub auto generated one for me and it works fine.
+Second, all the names I came up with were so generic sounding.
+Third, the name doesn't matter while working through this prototype.

 If you want to read more about the inception of this project, [visit my blog about it](https://kennedy.jp/web-widgets/)

 ## Get up and running